smp46/RightClickVirusTotal/README.md

 5. Move this file to anywhere you want to 'install' it.

+### Universal GUI ###

+1. nstall required dependencies with pip `pip install pyinstaller tk vt-py asyncio ttkthemes`

+2. Navigate to a directory to store the project in and run `git clone https://github.com/smp46/RightClickVirusTotal.git ; cd RightClickVirusTotal`

+3. Run the following command to build the executable: `pyinstaller --onefile --noconsole --icon=imgs/rcvt.ico .\RightClickVirusTotal_GUI_Universal.py`

+   This command instructs PyInstaller to create a single executable file (`RightClickVirusTotal_GUI_Universal.`) that contains your program, its dependencies and resources.

+4. Inside the `dist` directory, you will find the executable file (`RightClickVirusTotal_GUI_Universal`).

 ### Universal CLI

 1. Install required dependencies with pip `pip install pyinstaller vt-py colorama`